The following is just a possible itinerary:

 The Site of Ancient Pompeii sits in the Bay of Naples between Naples, Salerno, and Sorrento.
 Along the road, you can see and feel the towering presence of Mt Vesuvius.
 You will enjoy views of the Bay of Naples and its islands.
 Across the Bay stands Cape Misenum, where the Roman Military Navy was based.
 From this position, on 79 CE, Pliny the Younger described the famous eruption that buried Pompeii and the surrounding towns.

-You will recognize some of the Bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonized loaves of bread were found during the excavations.
-These are on exhibit at the Archaeological Museum of Naples, together with more carbonized organics such as almonds, pine cones, figs, dates, etc.
+You will recognise some of the Bakeries of Pompeii, with their ovens and grinding machines: incredible but true, some round carbonized loaves of bread were found during the excavations.
+Remains of ancient food, such as almonds, pine cones, figs, lentils, etc, have been discovered during excavations, but are seldom on display due to preservation reasons.

-Pompeii is too big to be visited entirely in one day.
+Pompeii is too big to visit entirely in a day.
 Leisure Italy will make sure you see the highlights.
-Our optional guided tour aims to visit an example for each typology of building.
+Our optional guided tour aims to visit an example of each building type.

-During your Private Tour of the Amalfi Coast, you will cross several charming villages: Sorrento, Positano, Amalfi, Ravello, etc.
+On your Private Tour of the Amalfi Coast, you will drive through several charming villages: Sorrento, Positano, Amalfi, Ravello, etc.

-The time you can spend in each of them depends on your choice and on your ship’s last boarding time.
-Leisure Italy recommends choosing one or a maximum of two towns, to have some time at leisure to enjoy instead of being rushed all day.
-Please consider that driving time from the Amalfi coast back to Naples is nearly 2 hours.
+The time you can spend in each depends on your choice.
+Leisure Italy recommends choosing one or two towns maximum, to avoid being rushed all day.
+Please be aware: the driving time from the Amalfi coast back to Naples can be up to 2 hours.
+The tour is flexible anyway, and you can personalise the itinerary as the day goes by.

-After you explore the archaeological site, your Private Tour of Pompeii and the Amalfi Coast will take you to the Sorrento Peninsula, with some beautiful landscapes on your right-hand side.
-Along the way, your private driver will stop so you can take stunning pictures of the panorama.
+After Pompeii, the tour will move on to the Sorrento Peninsula, with some beautiful landscapes on your right-hand side.
+Along the way, your private driver will stop so you can take pictures of the scenic views.

 Sorrento is our choice for shopping and lunch opportunities.
 It is famous for its “limoncello” production – an alcoholic lemon liquor that you can taste mostly anywhere in town.
 Not to miss is the overview of the Bay of Naples from the Garden of St-Francis.

 Positano is the first village you will cross along the Amalfi Coast.
-Its whitewashed houses and its fancy art and ceramic galleries attract thousands of travelers, turning it into a very touristy destination.
+Its colourful houses, breathtaking landscape, art and ceramic galleries, attract thousands of travellers, turning it into a very touristy destination.
 If you like, you can leave the vehicle and discover the village.
 It is mostly a pedestrian area leading down to the beach.

 Amalfi is the most interesting place on the Amalfi coast for its glorious historical past.
-You can visit the Cathedral – the burial place of St. Andrew – or you can try to get away from the crowds exploring the maze of little white-painted alleys and travel through time back to the Middle Ages!
+You can visit the Cathedral, which is the burial place of St. Andrew.
+You can get away from the crowds, exploring the maze of little white-painted alleys and travel back in time to the Middle Ages!

 Finally, you can visit Ravello (350 meters above sea level), certainly the most elegant and scenic village on the coast.
 In Ravello, you can visit either Villa Cimbrone or Villa Rufolo with their astonishing views.
 Or simply enjoy some free time.

-Lunch will depend on your desire: there will be different options, from a snack up to a nice seafood meal in one of the many excellent restaurants with a sea view along the itinerary.
+Lunch will depend on your will: there will be different options, from a snack to a nice seafood meal in one of the many excellent restaurants with a sea view along the itinerary.

 Tour Reviews